EldieTurner/LittleRestClient/README.md

 ### GetStringAsync

-This method will do a `GET` to the endpoint descripbed in the `route`.
+This method will do a `GET` to the endpoint described in the `route`.
 It will return the body of the response as a string.  by default this response will be in json format.
 I usually use this call to test endpoints, and view the json so I can create objects to deserialize into.
 It can be used like below.
 ```csharp
 string route = $"users/{userId}";
 string json = await restClient.GetStringAsync(route);